phphd/exceptional-matcher/README.md

 > If `#[Capture]` attribute specified a message, \
 > it would've been ignored in favour of `ConstraintViolationList` messages.

+> Besides that, it's also possible to use `ValidationFailedExceptionFormatter`, \
+> which can format Symfony's native `ValidationFailedException`.

 #### Custom Violation Formatters